dannowilby/gradeforge/docs/README.md

 ![architecture diagram](architecture-diagram.png)

+### Extension <=> Server messaging

+The serivce uses [protocal buffers](https://protobuf.dev/) to pass around the student details.
+This allows the objects to be fairly compressed with relatively fast decompression, be strongly-typed, and be easily maintainable.

 ## Setup
-Setup typically only requires making sure you have Docker Compose installed and that the appropriate environment variables are set.
-For a detailed explanation of these steps, check out [this guide](setup.md).
+Setup typically only requires making sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed and that the appropriate environment variables are set.
+For a detailed explanation of the different environment variables that need to be set, look [here](environment.md).

-## Example
-After setting up the project, running the `gradeforge` bash script is all you need to do to start up the application.
-For a more detailed usage guide, plus an example usage, look [here](usage.md).

 ## Limitations

-As previously mentioned, the extension code has not been included as it contains specific, closed source implementation details for the propriatery software used at my previous work.
+* As previously mentioned, the extension code has not been included as it contains specific, closed source implementation details for the propriatery software used at my previous work.

-The setup has been purposefully made to be as easy as possible.
-That said, there is no automatic provision of AWS SNS as the initial creation of the service requires your organization to be authorized (depending on your local regulations).
+* The setup has been purposefully made to be as easy as possible for people with limited technological skills, although more could be done on this front.
+For example, there is no automatic provisioning of AWS SNS as the proper creation/setup of this resource requires your organization to go through an approval process with AWS itself (in order to meet regulations about spam prevention).

+* Make sure that your use complies with the license.